Operation MB8: Operation Judgement

 Italian confusion arose when Barham, Berwick, Glasgow and their destroyers were detected 10 November off Lemnos.
-The correct deduction, they had detached from the Gibraltar-bound force, was not accompanied by a correct guess they would join with Cunningham.
-The same day, Ramillies, Coventry and two destroyers protecting ME 3 were detected and again, bombers failed even to locate them.

-The complexity of Operation MB8, with its various forces and convoys, deceived the Italians into thinking only normal convoying was underway.
+The correct deduction, that they had detached from the Gibraltar-bound force, was not accompanied by a correct guess they would join with Cunningham.
+The same day, Ramillies, Coventry and two destroyers protecting Convoy ME 3 were detected and again, bombers failed to locate them.
+The complexity of Operation MB8, with its forces and convoys, deceived the Italians into thinking that only normal convoying was underway.
 While Italian reconnaissance was characteristically bad, in the end, the Italians had only failed to keep track of Illustrious.
-That the Italians expected the British to behave in what was, at the time, their usual way was the root of the mistake.
+That the Italians expected the British to behave in what was usual was the cause of the mistake.